NicklasVraa/LiX/readme.md

 \end{document}
 ```
-Imagine the LaTeX code, you would have to write to achieve the same, even when using appropriate packages.
+Imagine the LaTeX code, you would have to write to achieve the same - even when using appropriate packages.
 The layout of each element should be customized by defining a custom class that builds on top of one of the standard classes.
 Examples are shown later.

 Advantages:
 - The source code of a document becomes as easy to read and understand as Markdown and is drastically shorter.